 ambassadors (satisfied customers, happy employees)

 With the democratization of social media influence, there are simply more people that yield influence in social media.
-Perhaps this is one reason why Influencer Marketing continues to soar in 2015.
+Perhaps this is one reason why Influencer Influencer Marketing continues to soar.
 It really shouldn’t come as a surprise, because numerous stats have already documented the power of online recommendations:

 - A Nielsen report that shows that 84% of worldwide consumers will take action based on the reviews and recommendations of trusted sources above all other forms of advertising.
 These “trusted sources” are often our friends that we engage with in social media.

 - A DemandGen study that shows that 72% of B2B buyers use social media to research a purchase and 53% rely on trusted recommendations to make that purchase.